different751/ArithmeticExpressionEvaluator/README.txt

 calculator.cpp - c++ source file containing the program for the arithmetic expression parser and evaluator

+main.scala - scala source file containing the program for the arithmetic expression parser and evaluator

 Makefile - make file to compile the calculator.cpp program

 README.txt - This document contains information about the program.